osmosis-labs/assetlists/README.md

 This standard is a work in progress.
 You'll notice that the format of `assets` in the assetlist.json structure is a strict superset json representation of the [`banktypes.DenomMetadata`](https://docs.cosmos.network/master/architecture/adr-024-coin-metadata.html) from the Cosmos SDK.
 This is purposefully done so that this standard may eventually be migrated into a Cosmos SDK module in the future, so it can be easily maintained on chain instead of on Github.

+Some keywords here are reserved:
+- `osmosis-frontier` keyword requires that a pool ID be defined.
+It is used to keep track of which tokens appear on Osmosis Frontier.
+- `osmosis-main` keyword requires that 'osmosis-frontier' be defined, and also requires either: Osmosis governance to approve that the token be shown on app.osmosis.zone (Main site), or that the token is incentivized by Osmosis--which is also approved by Osmosis governance.
+It is used to keep track of which tokens appear on Osmosis Main.
+- `osmosis-info` keyword requires that a pool ID be defined and >=$10,000 USD-worth of liquidity of the token on Osmosis.
+It is used to filter which assets will appear on the Osmosis Info site and queryable by the API.

 The assetlist JSON Schema can be found [here](/assetlist.schema.json)

 An example assetlist json contains the following structure: